viha199/Enterprise-Knowledge-Project-Intelligence-Assistant/README.md

 # Author

-Developed as an AI-powered Enterprise Assistant using Google Gemini.
+Developed as an AI-powered Enterprise Knowledge & Project Intelligence Assistant using Google Gemini.